zorrrooo/Income-Variance-Analysis_Data-Cleaning-and-Analysis_Excel/README.md

 d.
 Time-series analysis of compensation trends

 e.
 Regression analysis to find the casuality between important variables impacting the pay rate

+f.
+Can be applied at the organization level for each department for comparison purposes

+## Limitations
+Due to large dataset having 3000 employees, 18 vairables and several tabs, the analysis file cannot be viewed/ downloaded in GitHub.
+Screenshots and formulas shared above to off-set this challenge.